 Job Descriptions Summary:

 Day Camp Director: At least 21 years of age.
 Lead the Day Camp program at each site.
 Supervise the Day Camp Counselors.
 Plan the daily schedule with the Day Camp Counselors and the Day Camp Site Coordinator.
-Must have driver's license and clean driving record.
+Must have drivers license and a clean driving record.

-Day Camp Counselor: At least 19 years of age, with special interests in working with young children, kindergarten through 5th graders.
-Same as a Counselor but works off-site at churches Sunday through Friday for at least half of the summer.
+Day Camp Counselor: At least 19 years of age or have one year of college or post high school experience, with special interests in working with young children, kindergarten through 5th graders.
+Same as a counselor but works off-site at churches Sunday through Friday for at least half of the summer.
 When on-site this person is a residential counselor.

-Counselor: At least 19 years of age and or have one year of college or post high school experience.
+Residential Counselor: At least 19 years of age or have one year of college or post high school experience.
 Lives in a small group of 6-10 campers as their guide and role model for the week.
-Leads Bible studies, worship, group building and more!
+Leads Bible studies, worship, group building and more.

-Waterfront Director: At least 21 years of age, holding a current WSI or equivalent.
+Waterfront Director: At least 21 years of age, holding a current lifeguard certification and WSI or equivalent.
 Oversees the safe operation of the pool and swimming lake as well as boating program.
 Leads and directs a waterfront staff of three lifeguards.

-Lifeguards: At least 17 years of age, holding Life guarding certification or higher.
+Lifeguards: At least 17 years of age, holding lifeguard certification or higher.
 Guards and supervises a safe pool and lake waterfront program under the direction of the Waterfront Director.

 Riding Instructor: At least 19 years of age.
 Assists the stable manager in training, feeding, health care, equipment up-keep, and overall safety in the horse program.
 Assists in teaching campers proper care and riding techniques.